carminoplata/SpaceKnowTest/README.md

 Inside requirements.txt, you will find:

 * flask: micro web Python framework for developing web applications
+* flask-cors: Flask extension for handling Cross Origin Resource Sharing (CORS)
+* geojson: python library for encoding and decoding JSON Data
 * python-dotenv: module python for using `.env` configuration file
 * python-jose: module python for encrypting and/or signing content inside web application
-* flask-cors: Flask extension for handling Cross Origin Resource Sharing (CORS)